ELECTRONIC PAYMENT PROCESSING SERVICES

 Binding City Policy

-The OMF Bureau of Revenue and Financial Services’ Public Finance and Treasury Division shall contract for and maintain all City banking-related services, including those related to payment card or ACH (automated clearinghouse) processing.
+The OMF Bureau of Revenue and Financial Services’ Public Finance and Treasury Division shall contract for and maintain all City banking-related services, including those related to payment card and automated clearinghouse (ACH) processing.
 Payment cards refer to credit and debit cards.
-Electronic payment processing refers to the use of credit, debit or ACH methods of payment.
+Electronic payment processing refers to the use of credit, debit, and ACH methods of payment.

-Bureaus that provide electronic payment processing options will be responsible for all direct and indirect costs associated with providing the service.
+Bureaus that provide electronic payment processing options shall be responsible for all direct and indirect costs associated with providing the service.

-Bureaus interested in using payment cards as a payment option for City services will submit a written request for approval to their bureau’s Technology Business Consultant and must agree to comply with all standards and policies related to payment card processing.
-Prior to approval of the request, bureaus will perform a cost/benefit analysis that assesses the financial and operational impacts of providing this service and assesses alternatives to credit/debit card use.
-See cost/benefit analysis guidelines.
+Bureaus interested in offering electronic payment processing as a payment option for City services must submit a written request for approval to their bureau’s Technology Business Consultant and must agree to comply with all standards and policies related to electronic payment processing.
+Prior to submitting, bureaus shall consider the financial and operational impacts of providing this service.
+See FIN 2.10.01 Guidelines for Electronic Payment Processing Services.

-Bureaus will use the City's e-Commerce platform (also known as the City's payment processing gateway, or PPG) for all electronic payment card services.
-The Chief Technology Officer, will review requests for exceptions to this requirement must be approved by the City Treasurer to ensure all electronic payment processing solutions meet all financial and depository requirements.
+Bureaus shall use the City's e-Commerce platform (also known as the City's payment processing gateway or PPG) for all electronic payment processing services.
+See FIN 2.10.02 Technical Requirements for Electronic Payment Processing Services.
+Exceptions to this requirement must be approved by the City Treasurer to ensure all electronic payment processing solutions meet all financial and depository requirements.

-All electronic payment processing services must be processed in a City-approved secure environment.
+All electronic payment services must be processed in a City-approved secure environment.
 The Payment Card Industry - Data Security Standard (PCI-DSS) shall be the City's standard for processing electronic payments in a secure environment.
-This PCI-DSS environment includes the physical, network and software environment for the payment card service.
-Bureaus that use external software for electronic payment processing services will use only software that is Payment Application-Data Security Standard (PA-DSS) compliant.
-PA-DSS is a set of software security standards related to PCI-DSS and applies to software vendors and others who develop payment applications that store, process or transmit cardholder data as a part of authorization or settlement.
+This PCI-DSS standard addresses the physical, network, and software environment for payment card services.
+Bureaus that use City-approved external software for electronic payment processing services shall use only software that is Payment Application-Data Security Standard (PA-DSS) compliant.
+PA-DSS is a set of software security standards related to PCI-DSS which applies to software vendors and others who develop payment applications that store, process, or transmit cardholder data as a part of authorization or settlement.
 The Bureau of Technology Services has determined that a PCI-DSS compliant environment meets the U.S. Department of Treasury recommendation to process ACH payments with sound, risk-based security controls in all ACH systems.

-Third-party processors and/or agents acting on behalf of City bureaus in the collection of funds are required to deposit all collected funds directly to a City owned and collateralized bank account.
+Third-party processors and/or agents acting on behalf of City bureaus in the collection of funds are required to deposit in a timely manner all collected funds directly to a City owned and collateralized bank account.
 See FIN 6.10 Cash.

 Ordinance No. 181829, passed by City Council May 14, 2008 and effective July 1, 2008.